spdk/spdk/doc/concurrency.md

 message passing infrastructure, installing signal handlers to cleanly shutdown, implements periodic pollers, and does basic command line parsing.
-When started through spdk_app_start(), the library automatically spawns all of the threads requested, pins them, and calls spdk_allocate_thread() with appropriate function pointers for each one.
+When started through spdk_app_start(), the library automatically spawns all of the threads requested, pins them, and calls spdk_thread_create().
 This makes it much easier to implement a brand new SPDK application and is the recommended method for those starting out.
 Only established applications with sufficient message passing infrastructure should consider directly integrating the lower level libraries.

 # Limitations of the C Language